Asset management for hunts

 |---|---|

-If you are unsure which mode to use yet, start by validating the model in 3D First, then switch to AR First once the asset, interaction, and route all work as expected.
+If you are unsure which mode to use yet, start by checking the model in 3D First, then switch to AR First once the model, interaction, and route all work as expected.

 Hunt-level assets versus object-level assets

-It helps to treat the hunt and object assets differently:
+It helps to treat the hunt and object files differently:

 - the hunt banner, map, and optional completion-question image support the overall route

-- each object's 3D asset supports one discovery moment inside that route
+- each object's 3D model file supports one discovery moment inside that route

-For example, the hunt banner might introduce a "Space Explorer Trail," while each object asset represents a different planet-themed collectible participants discover along the way.
+For example, the hunt banner might introduce a "Space Explorer Trail," while each object's model represents a different planet-themed collectible participants discover along the way.

 Check the assets before launch